Advanced Investigative Technologies, LLCPREMIUM SERVICE******PRACTICAL FEES

 Necole Guillory's body was found between mile markers 72 and 73, which is basically the Egan, Louisiana exit.
 She was dumped on an embankment off of Interstate 10.

-How to Work Independently of law enforcement as a private investigator
+How to Work Independently of law enforcement as a

 Many times in the professional investigative field, we are retained by clients that request our assistance.
 Many times law enforcement may be currently investigating the case.
 Does law enforcement welcome professional investigators into the investigation as an independent agency?
 You, may be welcomed but in many cases you may realize much resistance from law enforcement.
 Many are faced with this dilemma so what is the answer?
 If you are in a licensing state, remember that loyalty to your client is first and foremost.